webqit/webflo/README.md

    </html>
   ```

-  Or you could embedded that as a link as in below.
+  And you could embedded that as a link, as in below.
 (Notice the `ssr` attribute on the `<script>` element.
 It tells Webflo to allow the script to run in a server-side context.)

   ```html
   <!--